 The German healthcare system is one of the best healthcare systems in Europe and foreigners living and working in Germany are eligible to access subsidised German healthcare services.
 However, to access German healthcare it is mandatory for all residents in Germany to have some form of health insurance.

 By law, everyone living in Germany needs to be insured for hospital and outpatient medical treatment through state or private health insurance.
 It is also mandatory to show proof of health insurance to apply for a German residence or work permit.

 Once you are a resident in Germany, it is compulsory to be a member of either a statutory health insurance scheme (gesetzliche Krankenkasse, GVK) or a private insurance scheme (private Krankenversicherung, PVK); which insurance you are eligible to claim is largely dependent on your employment situation, explained below.
 Some exemptions can apply, for example, if you are an international student.

-This guide explains which health insurance you must apply for to access the German healthcare system and how to compare health insurance policies:
+This guide explains which German health insurance you must apply for to access the German healthcare system and how to compare health insurance policies:

-- Health insurance for visitors to Germany
+- German health insurance for visitors

 - Who must take out private health insurance in Germany?

 - How to register with German health insurance

 - Why choose private health insurance in Germany?